01 Mar 2013

 Alabama Political Reporter

 MONTGOMERY--Governor Robert Bentley signed the 2013 Local School Flexibility Act late Thursday evening.
-The ceremony was rumored to have being planned while the bill was still being debated on the House floor and before it came back to the Senate.
+The ceremony was rumored to have been being planned while the bill was still being debated on the House floor and before it came back to the Senate.

 HB84 regarding Local School Flexibility was passed on the Senate Floor on Thursday afternoon.
 An amendment preserving teacher benefits and tenure was added.
 When sent back to the House for them to concur it received an unfavorable reception.
 A joint conference committee was called.